 Magnum Arena consists of two independent game tracks with a total area of 1500 sq m.
-Everything takes place in the historic hall from 1910.
+Everything takes place in a historic hall from 1910.

 The facility has full sanitary facilities.
 We have all the necessary technical and safety documentation.